|

 "North American

-Eagle" -- Land speed record challenger (!)
+Eagle" -- Land speed record challenger, created from the fuselage

 Norwegian